 Video: Evangelist Jason Koch D’Ambrosio teaches the “Did you know?” segment on What is an Apostolic church?

-To understand the Apostolic church, it helps to take a look at the root word.
-It is led by an Apostle.
+What does apostolic mean?
+To understand the Apostolic church or the apostolic church belief, it helps to take a look at the root word, which is “Apostle”.
 The word Apostle comes from the Greek word Apostolos.
 It means “sent one”.
 An Apostolic church is one that embraces the responsibility of being “sent” to a region with a mandate from God.
 That calling is to impact a specific territory with the Gospel of Jesus Christ.
 Study the word Apostolos in the Strong’s Concordance This type of church can be found throughout the New Testament.

 Jesus gave a very specific mandate via the Great Commission to make disciples.
 Discipleship is the process where believers work together through study and ministry.
 They commit to the building up of one another.
 Someone who is more experienced generally takes on the mentorship role.
 Regardless, both benefit.
 The questions asked by the new Christian are a blessing as they also train and challenge those who are leading the discipleship.

 As iron sharpens iron, so one person sharpens another.
 Proverbs 27:17

 The Apostolic church takes the Great Commission seriously.
 That means sharing the Gospel and committing to one another through discipleship, which teaches people how to operate in all the benefits of God’s Kingdom.
 Read about the Great Commission